Engineering for Mechanical-Electrical-Agricultural-Construction-Chemical & Warnings Projects

 Engineering, University of Michigan

-Dr. Miller specializes in warnings, labeling, and instruction manuals, consumer product design, process safety, explosions, fire science, chemical hazards, machine guarding, vehicle visibility, systems for egress/ingress, slip and fall prevention, recreational vehicles, and all agricultural operations.
+Dr. Miller specializes in warnings, labeling, and instruction manuals, consumer product design, process safety, explosions, fire science, chemical hazards, machine guarding, vehicle visibility, systems for egress/ingress, slip and fall prevention, recreational vehicles, and all agricultural and biosystems activities.

 Engineering, Purdue University